 Each LLM and SJD program has special requirements in addition to those spelled out in this handbook.
-Every student should seek advising from Law Student Affairs to ensure that they are complying with the program rules.
+Every student should seek advising from their relevant Program Directors to ensure that they are complying with the program rules.

 Registration and Advising